amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 NTSC-5X     40:27 or Original depending on title

-Again, make sure to add the Minimig core overrides in MiSTer.ini as specified in the previous section to enjoy the best HDMI output possible
+Again, make sure to add the Minimig core overrides in MiSTer.ini as specified in the previous section to enjoy the best HDMI output possible, and make sure you have set MiSTer to output in 1080p resolution.

 Controls: